First Day Kids Vitamins and Behavior, ADHD Claims

 Since that whole fiasco with the NAD, the bold claims from First Day have seemed to calm down, but there are still subtle suggestions in the ads they’re running.

-Outbursts and temper tantrums are completely normal for kids, and if there is a serious concern about behavior, I’d suggest consulting with a physician.
+Outbursts and temper tantrums are completely normal for kids, and if there is a serious concern about behavior or ADHD symptoms, I’d suggest consulting with a physician.

 Learning more about emotional regulation and giving your kids tools to get them through a tantrum is going to help you 100x more than relying on a daily multivitamin.